top of page

 Full bellies, happy hearts

-I made myself available during staff's free thinking time and brought tools to help them chew on difficult ideas that were being integrated all multiple levels.
+We made ourselves available during staff's free thinking time and brought tools to help them chew on difficult ideas that were being integrated all multiple levels.

 Sharing Findings

-I supported my teachers in sharing their progress with the rest of the staff so as to create a space for conversation and adaptation of these key principles across functions.
+We supported our teachers in sharing their progress with the rest of the staff so as to create a space for conversation and adaptation of these key principles across functions.

 Students rock